dawntreader/identicon/README.md

 # Identicon

-This project is from 'The Complete Elixir and Phoenix Bootcamp and Tutorial" by Steven Grider on www.udemy.com.
+This project is from "The Complete Elixir and Phoenix Bootcamp and Tutorial" by Steven Grider on www.udemy.com.

 An identicon is 250px wide, 250px high.
 It is a 5x5 grid of squares, with each square being 50px tall and 50x wide.
 Some of the squares are coloured.